Hospitality Industry (Restaurant/Lodging)

 Complete profile

-In 1949, the property at Möhlstraße 39 was initially used as a canteen for the employees of the surrounding Jewish institutions and then converted to a restaurant in April 1950.
-In addition, the garden behind the building was used as a business with a dance hall.
-However, following complaints from local residents, Café Amoria was only allowed to operate as a regular pub from May 1950 onwards.
+A canteen was set up at Möhlstrasse 39 in 1949 for employees of Jewish institutions in the neighborhood, and in April 1950 it was turned into a restaurant.
+In addition to this, the garden behind the building was also used commercially and a dance floor added.
+Following complaints from residents, however, the Café Amoria was only allowed to operate as a regular public house and restaurant from May 1950 onward.

 Complete profile

-In April 1946, the Jewish Committee Munich opened the first kosher kitchen in the city in Victor-Scheffel-Straße.
-As there were up to 8,000 Jews living in Munich, the offer was far from sufficient.
-Additional kitchens were opened, so that at times there were five such canteens in the city: in Möhlstraße, Frauenstraße, Zweibrückenstraße and in the suburb of Feldmoching, in what was then Hauptstraße.
+In April 1946, the Jewish Committee Munich opened the first kosher kitchen in the city in Victor-Scheffel-Strasse.
+As up to 8,000 Jews were living in Munich, what it could produce was not enough by any means.
+Additional kitchens were opened so that, at times, five such canteens existed in the municipal area: in Möhlstrasse, Frauenstrasse, and Zweibrückenstrasse, as well as in Hauptstrasse, as it was then called, in the suburb of Feldmoching.

 Hotel-Restaurant Löwenhof